Shreddy and the Christmas Ghost

 The traditional Christmas breakfast of scrambled eggs for the pets confused Whisperquick at first.
 To her mouse’s sensibilities, the dogs’ bowls on the floor — with smears of peanut butter on the eggs — smelled more appealing.
 But Shreddy’s bowl of eggs was served on the counter with cream poured over it.
 Fortunately, the cat’s body that Whisperquick inhabited was made for loving eggs and cream.

-Next came the present.
+Next came the presents.
 The Red-Haired Woman always had new toys for them all.
 Cooper got a strange star-like object made from the same material as tennis balls.
 It bounced in wacky ways when the Red-Haired Woman threw it for him.
 Susie got a bright red plastic cube with balls hidden inside.
 It was a puzzle, and Susie immediately took to knocking it around the floor with her muzzle, trying to dislodge the balls.

 Shreddy’s present was a new Koosh ball that dangled from a stick.
 Cooper had eaten the last one, and Shreddy missed it sorely.
 He suspected this one wouldn’t last long either.
 Although, it was hard to feel cynical while Whisperquick stared out through his eyes in amazement at every pedestrian detail of his life.